Federal Reserve Bank Presidents

 Federal Reserve Bank of Richmond

 Dr. Lacker took office August 1, 2004, as the seventh chief executive of the Fifth District Federal Reserve Bank, at Richmond.
 He is currently serving a full term that began March 1, 2011.
+In 2017, he serves as an alternate voting member of the Federal Open Market Committee.

 Dr. Lacker was born in September 1955 in Lexington, Kentucky.
 He received his bachelorís degree in economics from Franklin and Marshall College in 1977.
 Following graduation, Dr. Lacker joined Wharton Econometrics in Philadelphia.
 He went on to earn a Ph.D. in economics from the University of Wisconsin in 1984.
 Dr. Lacker was an assistant professor of economics at the Krannert School of Management at Purdue University from 1984 to 1989.
 He joined the Bank in 1989 as an economist in the banking area of the Research Department.
 He was named research officer in 1994, vice president in 1996, and senior vice president and director of the Research Department in May 1999.